Euler's partition theorem for all moduli and new companions to Rogers-Ramanujan-Andrews-Gordon identities: Statement of theorem

-Now we state our conjecture. \begin{conjecture} Let $m\geq 2$, let $P$ be the set of partitions with each part can be repeated at most $m-1$ times, this implies their alternating sum types can not be $(0,0,\dots,0)$.
+Now we can state our theorem. \begin{theorem} Let $m\geq 2$.
+Let $P$ be the set of partitions in which each part can be repeated at most $m-1$ times.
+(This implies that their alternating sum types cannot be $(0,0,\dots,0)$.)
 Let $Q$ be the set of partitions with no parts $\equiv 0\pmod m$.
 Then we have the partition identity: